San Dario and West Hillside Road

 MALL DEL NORTE, developed by Enterprise-Laredo Associates, was officially dedicated August 10, 1977.
 The fully-enclosed shopping facility encompassed 735,000 leasable square feet and approximately fifty stores and services.
 Anchoring the single-level complex were a 1-level (88,000 square foot) Dillard's, 1-level (93,900 square foot) Sears and 1-level (30,700 square foot), Laredo-based Richter's.

 Inline tenants included Bealls, Chess King, Cole's Books, Musicland, Big Scoop of Ice Cream, Butler's and the in-mall United Artists Cinema Del Norte.
 Originally a a twin-screen venue, it would eventually incorporate 4.
 A 2-level (112,700), Laredo-based Hachar's welcomed its first patrons on April 30, 1978.
 A 1-level (109,700 square foot) Montgomery Ward opened at around the same time.

 An interior face lift was done to the shopping center in 1991, possibly converting the cinema space into a 9-bay Food Court.
 In 1994, a more ambitious project was undertaken which was to greatly expand the existing mall.

 A Northeast Wing was added, which extended beyond Montgomery Ward.
 Encompassing 445,600 leasable square feet and twenty-two inline stores, it was anchored by a 2-level (153,600 square foot) Dillard's and 2-level (126,200 square foot) J.C.
 Penney.
 The first stores in the addition opened in March 1994.

 J.C.
 Penney began business March 25, 1995.
-With its completion, MALL DEL NORTE enveloped approximately 1,180,600 leasable square feet and housed one hundred and twenty-five store spaces.
-The original Dillard's was later sectioned into six new spaces, including a (77,500 square foot) Mervyn's.
+With its completion, MALL DEL NORTE enveloped approximately 1,180,600 leasable square feet and housed one hundred and twenty-five stores.
+The original Dillard's was later sectioned into six retail spaces, with the largest being leased as a (77,500 square foot) Mervyn's.

 Hachar's was rebranded by Houston-based Foleys in 1996.
 Richter's space re-opened as a Foley's Home Store.
 These were rebranded again on September 9, 2006.
 Foley's became a standard Macy's, with the Foley's Home Store morphing into a Macy's Home Store.

 Meanwhile, ownership of the mall had changed.
 Chattanooga-based CBL & Associates Properties acquired the retail hub in November 2004.
 They initiated a small renovation, with a new exterior entrance added to the existing Food Court.
 Bealls also expanded (by 10,800 square feet) into adjoining mall space, with their store now encompassing 37,200 square feet.